- Book Printing Services

 This the strongest form of binding, and usually most expensive, but not with Print2Demand we have made this an affordable option.
 The printed sections are run through a sewing machine which inserts threads through the spine of each section and then uses further threads to join each section to the other.
 Sewn binding is often used when the printed book is very heavy either because it has printed on a coated paper or has a lot of pages.

-If you are not sure which is the right binding method for your book then please ask us and we will be happy to advise you.
+If you are not sure which is the right binding method for you, please ask us and we will be happy to advise you.